WuChao-2024/rdk_en_wuc_check_fork/docs/toolchain_development/expert/api_reference.md

 All inputs are filtered along HW by the max value within a range in channel dim of the first input.
 Each NCHW input is splited, transposed and flattened to List[Tensor[H * W, C]] first.
 If input is QTensor, the output will be dequantized.

-**Parameters**
+**parameters**

-- **inputs** - Data in NCHW format.
+- **inputs** – Data in NCHW format.
 Each input shold have the same size in N, H, W. The output will be selected according to the first input.

-- **threshold** - Threshold, the lower bound of output.
+- **threshold** – Threshold, the lower bound of output.

-- **idx_range** - The index range of values counted in compare of the first input.
+- **idx_range** – The index range of values counted in compare of the first input.
 Defaults to None which means use all the values.

-**Returns**
+**Return **

 A list with same length of batch size, and each element contains: